How to Verify a Quantum Computation: Correctness of the T -gate protocol

-Where above, we let $c' \leftarrow c \oplus d$.
+where above we let $c' \leftarrow c \oplus d$.

-\item Next, we note that, because diagonal gates commute with control, the circuit of Figure~\ref{fig:circuit-proof:3} is equivalent to the one in Figure~\ref{fig:circuit-proof:4}.
+\item Next, we note that, because diagonal gates commute with control, the circuit of \expref{Figure}{fig:circuit-proof:3} is equivalent to the one in \expref{Figure}{fig:circuit-proof:4}.

-\item We note that the $\xgate^d$ on the bottom wire \emph{after} the $\cnot$ can be moved to the bottom wire \emph{before} the $\cnot$, as long as we add an $\xgate^d$ to the top wire after the $\cnot$.
-(Figure~\ref{fig:circuit-proof:5}).
+\item We note that the $\xgate^d$ on the bottom wire \emph{after} the $\cnot$ can be moved to the bottom wire \emph{before} the $\cnot$, as long as we add an $\xgate^d$ to the top wire after the $\cnot$. (\expref{Figure}{fig:circuit-proof:5}.)

-\item Finally, since $c' = c \oplus d$, yet the measurement result $c$ undergoes an $\xgate^d$, these two operations cancel out, and we obtain the final circuit as in Figure~\ref{fig:circuit-proof:6}.
+\item Finally, since $c' = c \oplus d$, yet the measurement result $c$ undergoes an $\xgate^d$, these two operations cancel out, and we obtain the final circuit as in \expref{Figure}{fig:circuit-proof:6}.

 \end{enumerate}